Everything around you involves mathematics.

 - Ratio and Proportion

 We can represent a number or a quantity using any symbols or letters.
 Algebra deals with the use of representations for numbers and how we can use them to solve equations, derive formulas, simplify expressions, and so on.
-In this chapter, I’ll discuss how symbols or letters can be used to represent quantities, solve equations and inequalities, graph in a coordinate system, analyze functions, and simplify algebraic expressions.
+In this chapter, I’ll discuss how symbols or letters can be used to represent quantities, solve equations and inequalities, plot a graph in a coordinate system, analyze functions, and simplify algebraic expressions.

 - Algebraic Expressions